My homebrewed PA0FRI Active Antenna is working well from a very physically constrained location.

 My live reception results from this antenna can be viewed at the following URL(s):

-Testing Update: An 10m EFHW antenna installed in the same 'surrounded balcony' location receives less than half-the-countries as compared to the PA0FRI active antenna.
+Testing Update: A 10m EFHW antenna installed in the same 'surrounded balcony' location receives less than half-the-countries as compared to the PA0FRI active antenna.

 Magic might not exist for grownups but the reception results of this Active Antenna from a very limited physical location are nothing short of magical!